jborean93/pypsexec/README.md

 * Set a timeout for the remote process
 * Send input through the stdin pipe to the running process
 * Set the processors the process can run on
+* Upload arbitrary files to the target system.

 ## Further Info